Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 An LLC, or Limited Liability Company, is a type of business entity that provides limited liability to its owners.
-This means that the personal assets of the LLC’s owners are protected in the event that the business is sued.
-An LLC can be set up with just a few simple steps, and it can be operated like any other type of business.
+This means that the LLC’s owners’ personal assets are generally protected if the business is sued.
+An LLC can be set up with just a few simple steps and operated like any other type of business.

 Unlike a sole proprietorship or general partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure that helps to protect the business owner’s personal assets.